 Before this summer’s debacle in Russia, die Mannschaft had reached the semi-finals in the last four tournaments.
 They reached the final in two of these, winning one of them.
-This time last year, we were all celebrating the epochal 7-1 semi-final triumph over hosts Brazil in Belo Horizonte.
+This time four years ago, we were all celebrating the epochal 7-1 semi-final triumph over hosts Brazil in Belo Horizonte.

 Right now, England and France are looking at doubling their World Cup trophy tally.
 Belgium and Croatia are hoping to grace the global showpiece for the first time.
 Meanwhile, everybody involved with the German team, including all of us pundits and supporters, are still trying to pick the bones from what was a miserable and truly forgettable fortnight in Russia.

 If we were just concerned with footballing matters, it would be bad enough.
 But what we are seeing goes well beyond that.
 A lack of unity on the pitch.
 Serious disruption off it.
 Unhappiness with the accommodation at Vatutinki.
 Talk of Bavarian and Bling-Bling cliques.
 Wifi services being shut down in order to prevent players from playing video games in the small hours of the morning.
 Players smiling with Turkish tyrants.